paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-413-enforcement.md

 <a id="section-41309"></a>
 ## § 41309.
 Enforcement of reparation orders
-**(a) Civil Action.—** If a person does not comply with an order of the Federal Maritime Commission for the payment of reparation, the person to whom the award was made may seek enforcement of the order in a district court of the United States having jurisdiction over the parties.
+**(a) Civil Action.—** If a person does not comply with an order of the Federal Maritime Commission for the payment of a refund of money or reparation, the person to which the refund or reparation was awarded may seek enforcement of the order in a district court of the United States having jurisdiction over the parties.

-**(b) Parties and Service of Process.—** All parties in whose favor the Commission has made an award of reparation by a single order may be joined as plaintiffs, and all other parties in the order may be joined as defendants, in a single action in a judicial district in which any one plaintiff could maintain an action against any one defendant.
+**(b) Parties and Service of Process.—** All parties in whose favor the Commission has ordered a refund of money or any other award of reparation by a single order may be joined as plaintiffs, and all other parties in the order (except for the Commission or any component of the Commission) may be joined as defendants, in a single action in a judicial district in which any one plaintiff could maintain an action against any one defendant.
 Service of process against a defendant not found in that district may be made in a district in which any office of that defendant is located or in which any port of call on a regular route operated by that defendant is located.
 Judgment may be entered for any plaintiff against the defendant liable to that plaintiff.

 **(c) Nature of Review.—** In an action under this section, the findings and order of the Commission are prima facie evidence of the facts stated in the findings and order.